- Rust 74.4%

 - Proxies standard SSH behavior after target selection, including shell,

-exec, subsystem/SFTP, and forwarding requests. - Denies gateway-local shell, gateway-local command execution, gateway filesystem access, and agent forwarding.
+sftptab completion to the stock OpenSSH client, which keeps working as long as the client binary includes its normal line-editing support. - Denies gateway-local shell, gateway-local command execution, gateway filesystem access, and agent forwarding.

 - Gateway login auth is internal only (